Nokuvimba/SoCProject/index.md

 <img src="https://github.com/Nokuvimba/SoCProject/blob/main/images/Screenshot%202024-11-26%20154637.png?raw=true">

-Outline the structure and design of the Verilog code templates you were given.
-What do they do?
-Include reference to how a VGA interface works.
-Guideline: 2/3 short paragraphs, consider including screenshot(s).

 ### **Simulation**
 The screenshot below show the simulation of the code we were given initially.
 This shows that the Testbench file is used to drive input signals which include clk (clock) and rst (reset) to simulate the VGATop.v.
 The outputs are the combinations of the 3 colours: red, blue and green.
 The waveforms confirm that the VGA controller cycles through pixel rows(row) and columns(col).
 There are 640 rows and 480 columns.
 I also could see that there are 8 states (from 0 to 7).
 ALL the outputs were displayed in decimal form so l changed the colours to be represented in binary form and the state to ---.
 Each state is a combination of different binary numbers, representing the 3 colours.
 For example in state 0 , all the colours are assigned 0000 and in state 5, red and green have the binary number 0000 and blue has the binary number 1111.